Schmiddiii/goPass/README.md

 ## Additioal information

-You may want to hide the data.json file (In Windows by right-clicking and changing to property hidden).
 If you find yourself using goPass very often you may want to add a [AutoHotkey](https://www.autohotkey.com/)-script to open it using a keyboard shortcut.